maxmantz/redux-oidc/README.md

           // your reducer logic...
         }

-###Helpers:
+###Helpers
-The following helper methods are available to you:
+The following helper methods are available to you.
+You can bind them to components like `<button/>`s or to your middleware (sagas, thunks etc.):

 `import { createTokenManager, logout, logoutAtIdentityService } from 'redux-oidc'`

 - `createTokenManager(config)`: takes a `config` object and returns an instance of `oidc-token-manager`,
-- `logout(redirectTo)`: logs out the user locally and (optionally) redirects the client to an url,
+- `logout(redirectTo)`: logs out the user locally and (optionally) redirects the browser to an url,
-- `logoutAtIdentityService(config)`: logs out the client at the identity service.
+- `logoutAtIdentityService(config)`: logs out the user at the identity service.
 Takes a `config` object.
 `config` objects are objects required to create the token manager instances (see Usage).

 ###TODOs